yanlerox/Arduino-Robotic-Arm/README.md

 You may use breadboard, custom circuit board to distribute power for the servo.

 The servo will be initial position (degree 0) for all servo during an early startup or reset.

+The robotic arm is remote controlled using mobile apps via bluetooth connection.

+The apps can be download at the link :